 How long is Drug Rehab?

-Deciding on how long your rehab process will be influenced by a number of different factors:
+Deciding on how long your private drug rehab process will be influenced by a number of different factors:

 - How much has your addiction taken over your life?
 Would you be able to get time off work or do you have to manage it around your job?